Oboe: Jazz

 The oboe remains uncommon in jazz music, but there have been notable uses of the instrument.
-Some early bands in the 1920s and '30s, most notably that of Paul Whiteman, included it for coloristic purposes.
+Some early bands in the 1920s and 1930s, most notably that of Paul Whiteman, included it for coloristic purposes.
+Most often in this era it was used for dance band music, but occasionally oboists may be heard used in a similar manner to a saxophone for solos.
+Most of the time these oboists were already playing with the band or orchestra on a different woodwind instrument.
 The multi-instrumentalist Garvin Bushell (1902–1991) played the oboe in jazz bands as early as 1924 and used the instrument throughout his career, eventually recording with John Coltrane in 1961.
 Gil Evans featured oboe in sections of his famous Sketches of Spain collaboration with trumpeter Miles Davis.
 Though primarily a tenor saxophone and flute player, Yusef Lateef was among the first (in 1961) to use the oboe as a solo instrument in modern jazz performances and recordings.
 Composer and double bassist Charles Mingus gave the oboe a brief but prominent role (played by Dick Hafer) in his composition "I.X.
 Love" on the 1963 album Mingus Mingus Mingus Mingus Mingus.

 With the birth of jazz fusion in the late 1960s, and its continuous development through the following decade, the oboe became somewhat more prominent, replacing on some occasions the saxophone as the focal point.
 The oboe was used with great success by the Welsh multi-instrumentalist Karl Jenkins in his work with the groups Nucleus and Soft Machine, and by the American woodwind player Paul McCandless, co-founder of the Paul Winter Consort and later Oregon.

 The 1980s saw an increasing number of oboists try their hand at non-classical work, and many players of note have recorded and performed alternative music on oboe.
 Some present-day jazz groups influenced by classical music, such as the Maria Schneider Orchestra, feature the oboe.

 Rock and pop

 Indie singer-songwriter and composer Sufjan Stevens, having studied the instrument in school, often includes the instrument in his arrangements and compositions, most frequently in his geographic tone-poems Illinois, Michigan.

 Peter Gabriel played the oboe while he was a member of Genesis, most prominently on "The Musical Box".
+Andy Mackay of Roxy Music plays oboe, sometimes with a Wah-Wah pedal.

+10cc's track 'Modern Man Blues' from the 1977 Deceptive Bends album features an echoed oboe motif during the song's intro, bridge and the guitar solo section.
+The part was played by Tony Spath, sound engineer and occasional musical collaborator of the band.

+A solo oboe, played by Deborah Workman, is featured prominently in the last third of R.E.M's "Nightswimming" (1993).
+First it plays a short solo, and then, in the outro of the song, gently riffs on the solo theme to guide us to the end of the tune.